-Rangers have confirmed the signing of Ovie Ejaria from Liverpool.
+Done deal: Rangers complete signing of Ovie Ejaria from Liverpool

 The 20-year-old arrives on a season-long loan deal subject to international clearance.

 Ejaria brings versatility to Rangers’ midfield and attack, offering lightening pace, power and dribbling qualities.

 “It’s a really great feeling,” he told Liverpool’s official website.
 “I’ve been at Liverpool for four years now and I’m just really happy to extend my stay here.

 “It’s a massive club, the club’s doing really well at the moment, so it wasn’t a hard decision at all.